VERY IMPORTANT:

 A CTFIIA Training Event and Business Meeting

-Instructor: Paul Ayres
+Instructor: Dr. Paul Ayres

 Friday, June 13th from 9a to 3p.
 Check-in begins at 8:30a.